Generalized Thermodynamics of Solitonic Event Horizons in Dispersive Field Theories: Results and Discussion

 \section{Results and Discussion}

 By integrating the dimensionless GNLSE [Eq.~\eqref{eq:dimensionless_gnlse}] along the normalized propagation coordinate $\xi$, we obtain the full spectral evolution of the optical field $\tilde{\psi}(k,\xi)$.
-The operational entropy measures introduced in Sec.~III are then applied to this evolving spectrum in order to characterize the redistribution of information between subsystems and to assess the validity of a generalized second law under soliton fission dynamics.
+The operational entropy measures introduced in Sec.~\ref{sec:formalism} are then applied to this evolving spectrum in order to characterize the redistribution of information between subsystems and to assess the validity of the GSL under soliton fission dynamics.